 The Alpine village of Morzine, France, is nestled in the Chablais mountain range, sandwiched between Lake Geneva and Mont Blanc.
 The beloved Morzine is one of the closest major French ski resorts to the Swiss city of Geneva.

-The village itself boasts a wealth of mountain views, but its positioning in the heart of the Alps most extensive ski region, Portes du Soleil, grants you access to a 15-strong connection of ski resorts across France and Switzerland.
-So, you can spend your ski holiday meandering around and breathing in some of the most stunning and varied panoramic views in Europe - maybe even the world!
+The village itself boasts a wealth of mountain views.
+The village's position in the heart of the Alps most extensive ski region, Portes du Soleil, grants you access to a 15-strong connection of ski resorts across France and Switzerland, allowing you to spend your ski holiday soaking up some of the most stunning and varied panoramic views in Europe - maybe even the world!

 Morzine Ski Resort

 Morzine ski resort is one of France's most popular, due to its appeal to skiers of all abilities, the connection to Portes Du Soleil resorts, an impressive number of ski lifts and its unique gateway to Geneva.

 The resort is particularly favourable with families or groups of first-time skiers as just over the half of the slopes are rated beginner and intermediate.
 Combine this with a great choice of activities, amenities and entertainment OFF the slopes, it's clear to see why it's one of the Alps' most family-oriented ski resorts.

 A skiing holiday in Morzine and the wider Portes du Soleil area with grant you access to:

 - 278 pistes, totalling 650km